Key Takeaways

 FDA Approved Uses

-Tirzepatide can be found under two brand names: Mounjaro and Zepbound.
 Mounjaro is FDA-approved for blood sugar control in adults with type 2 diabetes but is also sometimes used off-label for weight loss.
-Off-label uses are not FDA approved, meaning there isn’t a guarantee of their effectiveness or safety for an off-label purpose.
+Off-label uses are not FDA approved, meaning there is no guarantee of their effectiveness or safety for an off-label purpose.

 Zepbound is FDA-approved for weight loss in individuals with a BMI of 30 or higher or a BMI of 27 or higher with at least one weight-related condition, such as heart disease, sleep apnea, or type 2 diabetes.